Selaelo1/LearningjavaScript/README.md

 # LearningjavaScript
-Projects i have built so far as a beginner coder
+Projects I have built so far as a beginner coder.